tusen-ai/naive-ui/demo/pages/docs/import-on-demand/enUS/index.md

 # Import on Demand (Tree Shaking)

-Naive UI support tree shaking for components, locales and themes.
+Naive UI supports tree shaking for components, locales and themes.

-By default the component theme is light, locale is enUS, no extra imports is needed.
+By default the component theme is light, locale is enUS, and no extra imports are needed.

 For more info about theming, see [Customizing Theme](customize-theme).